osm-fr/osmose-backend/docker/README.md

 Note: if you don't need the frontend just remove `-f docker-compose-frontend.yml`.

+Note: You will need to compile the OMS PBF parser as mentioned in the top-level README file.

 Running the analysis and showing the result on the map
 ------------------------------------------------------